A. David at Adullam cave.

 i.
 The name Adullam means refuge, but the cave wasn’t to be David’s refuge.
 God wanted to be David’s refuge in this discouraging time.

 ii.
 Most archaeologists believe that the Cave of Adullam was not too far from the place where David defeated Goliath, in the hills of Judah.
 David couldn’t help but consider how far he had come from a great victory to running around like a criminal, hiding in a cave.

 c.
 The cave of Adullam: The title of Psalm 142 reads: A Contemplation of David.
 A prayer when he was in the cave.
 So, Psalm 142 described David’s discouraged heart: I cry out to the LORD with my voice; with my voice to the LORD I make my supplication.
 I pour out my complaint before Him; I declare before Him my trouble.
 When my spirit was overwhelmed within me, then You knew my path.
 In the way in which I walk they have secretly set a snare for me.
 Look on my right hand and see, for there is no one who acknowledges me; refuge has failed me; no one cares for my soul (Psalm 142:1-4).

 d.
 The cave of Adullam: The title of Psalm 57 reads A Michtam of David when he fled from Saul into the cave.
 Psalm 57 describes David as the LORD strengthened him in the cave and prepared him for what was next.

 iv.
-Psalm 57 shows a heart of trusting praise to the LORD: I will praise You, O LORD, among the peoples; I will sing to You among the nations… Be exalted, O God, above the heavens; let Your glory be above all the earth.
-(Psalm 57:9, 5, 11)
+Psalm 57 shows David with a heart of trusting praise to the LORD: I will praise You, O LORD, among the peoples; I will sing to You among the nations….
+Be exalted, O God, above the heavens; let Your glory be above all the earth (Psalm 57:9, 5, 11).

 2. (1b-2) Others come to David at the Adullam cave.